mailjet/api-documentation/guides/_event-api.md

 It must return a <code>200 OK</code> HTTP code if all goes well.
 Any other HTTP code will result in our server retrying the request later.

-Our system will retry following these rules :

- - 10 attempts with 30 seconds between each attempt
- - followed by 10 attempts with 30 minutes between each attempt
- - finally the URL is suspended
+**Our system will retry every 30 seconds and will stop 24 hours after the initial failure, unless a new event is generated.**

 The event API also allows you to configure a backup endpoint URL with the property <code>isBackup</code> that will be used in case the primary URL is suspended.

-To reactivate a suspended enpoint URL, you need to update the URL with a new URL.
+To reactivate a suspended endpoint URL, you need to update the URL with a new URL.

-We strongly recommend using a secure (HTTPS) URL in combination with a basic authentification to make sure data cannot be intercepted, and that only our servers can send you data.
+We strongly recommend using a secure (HTTPS) URL in combination with a basic authentication to make sure data cannot be intercepted, and that only our servers can send you data.

 E.g.: <code>https://username:password@www.example.com/mailjet_triggers.php</code>